3KUdelta/ESP32_ServoClock_MST/README.md

 Arduino code for digital clock, 3D printed inspired by www.otvinta.com, https://www.thingiverse.com/thing:3266949.
 I added some thin back covers to hide the cables and added two feet to give a safe stand.
 These files are here: https://www.thingiverse.com/thing:4313748

-Author of the code: Jordi Ginjaume, Original Version 20190118 (his code and case can be found here: https://www.thingiverse.com/thing:3375870)
+Author of the code: Jordi Ginjaume.
+Excellent code Jordi!
+It inspired me to do the thing with Arduino.
+Original Version 20190118 (his code and case can be found here: https://www.thingiverse.com/thing:3375870)

-Modified for use with an ESP32 wihtout RTC, just calling NTP all 12 hours over WiFi Marc Stähli, modified April 2020 using the following hardware:
+Modified for use with an ESP32 wihtout RTC, just calling NTP all 12 hours over WiFi using the following hardware:

 1 ESP32 programmed with Arduino\
 2 PCA9685 chaining servo drivers, set solder blob on A0 on the second board for digits 3 and 4\